d2s/Documentation/docs/DIYNAS.md

 For some time (about 6 months) I have used NAS4Free.
 Release 11.0.0.4.4040 of NAS4Free caused me some troubles.
 Ssh connections was broken and after upgrading I was not able to connect to the server by `ssh`.
 Without `ssh` RsyncOSX does not work.
 There is also an issue about ssh and NAS4Free.
 From time to time the NAS4Free server did not accept `ssh` connections.
 Ssh was not broken prior to release of 11.0.0.4.4040, but there were some unresolved issues.

-I got a newsletter about *FreeNAS Corral*.
+I got a newsletter about *FreeNAS*.
 So i decided to install FreeNAS.
 I was tempted by info in newsletter to try it out.

-My *FreeNAS Corral* based NAS is now setup to do the following:
+My *FreeNAS* based NAS is now setup to do the following:

 - Mounted a mirrored zpool used for backup by using RsyncOSX.
 To use RsyncOSX (or rsync) I enabled ssh and rsync on the server (by using the GUI).
 I added a user (thomas) and enabled [passwordless login](PasswordlessLogin.md).
 - sharing out a SMB and AFP filesystem.